Silkbrush/theme-store/README.md

-# zen-custom-theme-store
+# Zen Custom Theme Store
-A custom theme store for Zen Browser
+A custom theme store for Zen Browser with userContent support